 I’ve not been able to stop thinking about Malala Yousafzai all day.
 You’ve probably heard of her — in the news or in any one or many of the other blogs rightly dedicating time and thought and column inches to this brave young girl.

-The story stays with me for a host of reasons.
+The story resonates with me at this moment for a host of reasons.
 First and foremost, because it should.
-Because I’m human and what happened is an outrage.
+Because I’m human and this is an outrage.

-There is an exercise I perform with my students every semester where I invite them all (though separately by gender) to offer any and every euphemism they can think of to refer to the other sex.
+The story also intersects a lesson I have with my students every semester, and which I referenced only yesterday.
+I perform an exercise with them where I invite them all (but individually by gender) to offer any and every euphemism they can think of to refer to the other sex.
 I usually wait until we are far enough into the semester that they are comfortable pressing some boundaries and won’t be quite as inhibited in their response.

 I start with the women — by which I mean, I give women the first opportunity to tell me the words they use to refer to men.
 Almost every time, there is a brief pause before, Asshole.
 There are then giggles.

 Sometimes the first word isn’t ‘asshole’.
 Sometimes it’s, Dick.
 Either way, once the floodgates are open, the aggression issues forth and the every slur imaginable follows.
 Some, I must admit, are quite witty.
 And all beget a nervous laughter and titillation at getting to say out loud — in class — what they feel in their hearts.

 Then it’s the men’s turn.
 Bitch.
 Priss.
 Dyke.
 Usually the c-word follows (which is evidently too distasteful to too many for me to print here, but you surely know what I mean).

 This goes on until I point out that I only asked for euphemisms.
 They didn’t need to be negative.
 The point of the lesson is about the way words — even words we don’t really mean — affect our discourse.